Breakdown of Quantum Chaos in the Staggered-Field XXZ Chain: Confinement and Meson Formation: Continuum threshold, confinement, and analytic meson spectrum

-In the staggered-field XXZ chain, neutral excitations can be viewed as pairs of domain walls, i.e. ``spinons''.
-For fixed total momentum $P$, if the two spinons carry momenta $P/2\pm p$ with single-spinon dispersion $\omega(q)$, their total energy is
+We now summarize the analytic descriptions of the confined meson spectrum that will be compared to ED in Sec.~\ref{sec:numerical_comparison_mesons}.
+Our starting point is Rutkevich's theory of spinon confinement in the antiferromagnetic XXZ chain in a staggered field~\cite{PhysRevB.106.134405}.
+That theory is formulated primarily in the thermodynamic limit, although a finite-$N$ periodic-chain version is also available for the strong-anisotropy expansion.
+In the present work we confront these analytic results with ED data obtained in the symmetry sector $(S^z_{\rm total},P,I,C_{\rm flip})=(0,0,+1,+1)$.
+Since the staggered field preserves only translation by two lattice sites, the momentum is defined modulo $\pi$, and throughout this section we focus on the zero-momentum sector $P=0$.

-Here $\omega(q)$ denotes the single-spinon dispersion at $h = 0$ in the antiferromagnetic phase, and $p$ is the {\it relative} momentum while $P$ is the {\it total} momentum.
-We parameterize the two spinons by
+We also stress at the outset that Rutkevich's original formulas are written in a convention where the microscopic Hamiltonian carries a prefactor $J/2$ instead of $J$.
+All expressions below are written consistently in the $J$-convention used in our ED study and summarized in Appendix~\ref{appB}.
+This affects the overall normalization of the kink dispersion, the continuum threshold, and the confinement-induced meson energies.

-so that $\epsilon(p|P) = \omega(p_1)+\omega(p_2)$ as in Eq.~\eqref{eq:two_spinon}.
-In our elliptic parametrization (see Appendix~\ref{appA}), and in our $J$–convention, the single-spinon dispersion can be written in the compact form
+At $h=0$, the neutral excitations of the antiferromagnetic XXZ chain may be viewed as pairs of kinks (spinons).
+For fixed total momentum $P$, it is convenient to parameterize the two kink momenta as